How to Get a HELOC on a Second Home

 Why are HELOC rules different for second homes?

-Prior to the housing downturn of 2008, homeowners could easily tap into home equity — and with very little equity at that.
+Prior to the housing downturn of 2008, homeowners could easily tap into home equity even with very little equity built up.
 But after 2010, mortgage lenders began to pull back on those loose guidelines.
-Instead of loaning up to 100% of your home’s equity with relatively few credit requirements, many lenders stopped offering home equity loans of any type on second homes.
+Instead of lending up to 100% of your home’s equity with relatively few credit requirements, many lenders stopped offering home equity loans of any type on second homes.

 Why?
-Unlike your primary residence, home loans for vacation properties are a higher risk for lenders.
+Unlike your primary mortgage, home loans for vacation properties are a higher risk for lenders.

-• Your primary residence is considered to have the least risk when it comes to real estate.
-The home where you live is most likely the one debt that gets paid, regardless of tough times
+1. Your primary residence is considered to have the least risk when it comes to real estate.
+The home where you live is most likely the one debt that gets paid, regardless of tough times.

-• Vacation homes are considered riskier.
-If times get tough, homeowners are more likely to forego those mortgage payments when money is short
+2. Vacation homes are considered riskier.
+If times get tough, homeowners are more likely to forego these mortgage payments when money is short.

 On top of that, second mortgages, including HELOCs and home equity loans, are already considered higher-risk.
 That’s because these loans fall into a second lien position (behind your first mortgage), meaning they could get paid less or not at all in the event of a foreclosure.